 After disagreeing with the way Jennine Capó Crucet’s novel, “Make Your Home Among Strangers,” presented white privilege, a group of students at Georgia Southern University decided to burn her book.
 The incident serves as an interesting example of a form of expression that is at once protected speech—symbolic speech—and a symbol of censorship.

 The California Supreme Court unanimously overturned the death sentence of a white supremacist after finding that the prosecution erred by […]

 Giving the middle finger is protected speech under the First Amendment, a federal appeals court ruled.
 In a 3-0 decision, […]

 Clear and Present Danger: A History of Free Speech is a podcast hosted by Jacob Mchangama, the founder and executive […]

 Symbolic speech as a form of protest, like taking a knee at a football game while others stand for the National Anthem, enjoys a long history in America.
-It’s been a powerful form of political expression going back to the protests in the colonies in the 1760s against British oppression.
 The NFL protests—players taking a knee during the playing of the National Anthem before NFL games—provides an extraordinary opportunity for teaching how the idea of speech has evolved beyond the spoken word to encompass artistic and symbolic speech.